supercollider/supercollider/README_WASM.md

 ## Building

 > Building the wasm version of _scsynth_ is only necessary if you want to develop and improve the wasm build of scsynth.
-> It is perfectly fine to use the compiled files available via GitHub as everything is statically linked and the wasm binary will run on any wasm runtime.
+> It is perfectly fine to use the compiled files available via GitHub as everything is statically linked and the wasm binary will be the same for any wasm runtime.

 One needs to install [emscripten](https://emscripten.org), see [download instructions](https://emscripten.org/docs/getting_started/downloads.html).
-The installation described there should work:
+The installation should look something like

 ```shell
 ./emsdk install latest